TylerLu/EDUGraphAPI-Angular/README.md

 ### Office 365 Education API

-[Office 365 Education APIs](https://msdn.microsoft.com/office/office365/api/school-rest-operations) help extract data from your Office 365 tenant which has been synced to the cloud by Microsoft School Data Sync.
-These results provide information about schools, sections, teachers, students and rosters.
+The [Office 365 Education APIs](https://msdn.microsoft.com/office/office365/api/school-rest-operations) return data from any Office 365 tenant which has been synced to the cloud by Microsoft School Data Sync.
+The APIs provide information about schools, sections, teachers, students and rosters.
 The Schools REST API provides access to school entities in Office 365 for Education tenants.

-In the sample, the **Microsoft.Education** Class Library project was created to encapsulate Office 365 Education API.
+In this sample, the **Microsoft.Education** Class Library project encapsulates the Office 365 Education API.

-**EducationServiceClient** is the core class of the library.
-With it we can get education data easily.
+The **EducationServiceClient** is the core class of the library.
+It is used to easily get education data.

 **Get schools**